Glossary of Concordium Terms#

 A command-line tool that ships with the Concordium distribution.
 It is designed as a low-level interface to the Concordium blockchain.
 It cannot be used to create identities, but it can import accounts exported from the mobile wallets.
 Once an account has been imported, Concordium client can be used to do CCD transfers from the account and other transaction types supported by the Concordium blockchain.

-The process by which nodes agree which transaction have occurred and in what order.
-This consists of baking and finalization.
+The process by which nodes agree which transactions have occurred and in what order.
+This consists of validation.

 The user holding a credential.
 An account is owned by one or more credential holders.